Negeri Sembilan: Executive

 The State Executive Council consists of the Menteri Besar (Chief Minister), who is its chairman, and ten other members.
 The Menteri Besar and the other members of the council are appointed by the Yang Di-Pertuan Besar from the members of the State Assembly of the governing party or coalition.
-The current Menteri Besar of the state is Aminuddin Harun.
+The current Menteri Besar of the state is Ismail Lasim.

+Legislature

 The unicameral Negeri Sembilan State Legislative Assembly is the state legislature of Negeri Sembilan.
 It consists of 36 members who represent single-member constituencies throughout the state.
 Elections are held no more than five years apart, and are usually conducted simultaneously with elections to the federal parliament.
+The Assembly convenes at the Wisma Negeri in the state capital, Seremban.